DIPlib/diplib/src/documentation/workplan.md

     - 2D snakes
     - general 2D affine transformation, 3D rotation (is already C code)
     - histogram equalization
-    - ...and many more, see the old toolbox M-files for inspiration.
+    - ...and many more, see the *DIPimage 2* M-files for inspiration.

--   Other stuff that's not in the old *DIPlib* (see below).
+-   Other stuff that's not in *DIPlib 2* (see below).

 -   *DIPimage* toolbox: MEX-files for *DIPlib* functions to be added as these functions are written.